 CASE innnn-infty.
 WHEN '2001'.
 CALL METHOD zcl_shm_example_area_loader=>refresh_buffer.

 You can limit in user exit when refreshing should take place – when adding, updating or deleting infotype.

 Before first use, shared memory area instance not exists – when we call a method from broker class requesting buffer data, it tries to attach to read our area.
 Because it is marked as preloadable, it calls build() method from loader class.
-Area is constructed, needed data from infotype are selected, aggregeted etc. and returned to application.
-I next calls, buffer is returned from shared memory.
+The area is constructed, needed data from infotype are selected, aggregated etc. and returned to the application.
+In next calls, the buffer is returned from shared memory.
 When data on buffered infotype have been changed, a method for buffer refresh is called from user exit.
 This method invalidates shared memory area, so it runs build() method again, reloading needed data.